linux-shield/shield-root/README.md

 Do not expect **any** kind of support from anyone if you don't understand this guide or if something goes wrong.
 It goes without saying that everything said here is unofficial and unsupported by NVIDIA.

 You have been warned!
-Better stop now.
+If you are happy with your device, it's probably better to stop now.

 Requirements
 ------------